FatemaSaifee/FibonacciHeap/Readme.md

 ### Node rightMostSibling()
 Abstract | Value
 | ---- | ----|
-Description | Traverse the heap to get the rightmost node This is also done in time O(n).
+Description | Traverse the heap to get the rightmost node.
+This is also done in time O(n).
 Parameters | nil
 Return value | The node which is the rightmost sibling of the current node

 ### Node leftMostSibling()
 Abstract | Value
 | ---- | ----|
-Description
-Traverse the heap to get the leftmost node.
+Description | Traverse the heap to get the leftmost node.
 This is also done in time O(n).
 Parameters | nil
 Return value | The node which is the leftmost sibling of the current node